isomerpages/moe-eunoiajc/pages/STRONGER – Pre University Seminar 2021.md

 **Sub-theme: Kinder**
 **Area of Focus: Community**

-> “At first, I was a bit skeptical about how the programme would be properly carried out online as it would severely limit the face-to-face interactions between the participants.
+&gt; “At first, I was a bit skeptical about how the programme would be properly carried out online as it would severely limit the face-to-face interactions between the participants.
 However, I was really surprised by how well the online sessions went!
 The initial meeting was extremely engaging, considering its online setting.
 I’m really looking forward to the Seminar in June!"

 ### Wong Jeun Ming